GAN Inversion: A Survey: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} generative adversarial network (GAN) framework is a deep learning architecture that estimates how data points are generated in a probabilistic framework~\cite{goodfellow2014generative,goodfellow2016deep}.
-It consists of two interacting neural networks: a generator, $G$, and a discriminator, $D$, which are trained jointly through an adversarial process.
+\IEEEPARstart{T}{he} Generative Adversarial Network (GAN) is a deep generative model that learns to generate new data through adversarial training~\cite{goodfellow2014generative}.
+It consists of two neural networks: a generator, $G$, and a discriminator, $D$, which are trained jointly through an adversarial process.
 The objective of $G$ is to synthesize fake data that resemble real data, while the objective of $D$ is to distinguish between real and fake data.
-Through an adversarial training process, the generator $G$ can generate fake data that match the real data distribution.
-In recent years, GANs have been applied to numerous tasks ranging from image translation~\cite{mao2019mode,lee2018drit,huang2018munit} and image manipulation~\cite{wang2018high,xia2020gaze,li2020manigan} to image restoration~\cite{zhang2017beyond,tsai2017deep,xu2017text,ma2017learning,li2018flow}.
+Through an adversarial training process, the generator $G$ tries to generate fake data that match the real data distribution to fool the discriminator.
+In recent years, GANs have been applied to computer vision tasks ranging from image translation~\cite{isola2017image,zhu2017unpaired,huang2018munit}, image manipulation~\cite{wang2018high,xia2020gaze,li2020manigan}, to image restoration~\cite{zhang2017beyond,tsai2017deep,xu2017text}.

-Numerous GAN models, \eg, PGGAN~\cite{karras2017progressive}, BigGAN~\cite{brock2018large} and StyleGAN~\cite{karras2019style,karras2020analyzing}, have been developed to synthesize images with high quality and diversity from random noise input.
-Recent studies have shown that GANs effectively encode rich semantic information in the intermediate features~\cite{bau2019semantic} and latent space~\cite{goetschalckx2019ganalyze,jahanian2020steerability, shen2020interpreting} as a result of image generation.
-These methods can synthesize images with various attributes, such as aging, expression, and light direction, by varying the latent code.
-However, such manipulations in the latent space are only applicable to images generated from GANs rather than to any given real images due to the lack of inference functionality or the encoder in GANs.
+Many GAN models, \eg, PGGAN~\cite{karras2017progressive}, BigGAN~\cite{brock2018large} and StyleGAN~\cite{karras2019style,karras2020analyzing}, have been developed to synthesize images with high quality and diversity from random latent code.
+Recent studies have shown that GANs effectively encode rich semantic information in intermediate features~\cite{bau2019semantic} and latent spaces~\cite{goetschalckx2019ganalyze,jahanian2020steerability, shen2020interpreting} from the supervision of image generation.
+These methods can synthesize images with a diverse range of attributes, such as faces with different ages and expressions, and scenes with different lighting conditions.
+By varying the latent code, we can manipulate certain attributes while retaining the other attributes for the generated image.
+However, such manipulation in the latent space is only applicable to the images generated by the GAN generator rather than any given real images due to the lack of inference capability in GANs.

 \figoverview